leafok88/lbbs/README.md

 Introduction
 =================
-This software (named as LBBS) aims to providing a telnet-based interface for a pure web-based BBS (named as LeafOK BBS).
+This software (named as LBBS) aims to providing a telnet-based interface for a pure web-based BBS (LeafOK BBS @ https://github.com/leafok88/leafok_bbs).
-LeafOK BBS (https://github.com/leafok88/leafok_bbs) provides almost all fundamental BBS features as well as many additional plugins.
-Its major part was written in PHP + MySQL.

 System Requirement